-As Fall arrives and the weather becomes cooler, you may begin to notice the absence of pests.
+As Fall arrives and the winter weather arrives, you may begin to notice the absence of pests.
 No more pesky bugs and critters to get in your stuff or cause trouble.
 However, you shouldn’t be too quick to declare victory over your nemesis.
 It is likely they have just taken to a warmer abode, but one that is not far from your sight.

-While the tiny sacks may seem harmless now, they won’t feel that way come spring when hundreds or even thousands of baby spiders hatch out.
-Even though all those little ones won’t stay around, you’ll end up with plenty of new pests to deal with next year.
+While the tiny sacs may seem harmless now, they won’t feel that way come spring when hundreds or even thousands of baby spiders hatch out.
+Even though all those little ones won’t stay around, you’ll end up with plenty of new potentially dangerous pests to deal with next year.

 Those old wasp nests that bugged you when they were teaming with life may seem irrelevant now that it is colder.
 You may think the paper wasps and yellow jackets are gone, but they’re only hiding out until the weather is more to their liking in the spring.
 They will be dormant over the winter, but they haven’t left.
 Once the temperatures go up again, you’ll start to see them buzzing around.